 Founder Scarlett Lewis’ six-year-old son, Jesse Lewis, was murdered in his first-grade classroom at Sandy Hook Elementary School in Newtown, Connecticut in December 2012, alongside 19 of his classmates, and six educators in one of the worst mass shootings in U.S. history.

-Scarlett found out shortly after the tragedy that Jesse used his final moments to heroically save nine of his classmates.
+Scarlett found out shortly after the tragedy that Jesse used his final moments to heroically save six of his classmates.
 When the shooter stopped to reload, in a true act of courage and love, Jesse yelled to his classmates to run while he stayed by his teacher’s side.

 Before Jesse’s funeral, Scarlett found a message he wrote on their kitchen chalkboard shortly before he died, “Norturting Helinn Love” (Nurturing, Healing Love).
 These words are not in the vernacular of a six-year-old and were phonetically spelled because Jesse was in first grade and just learning to write.
 However, they are in the definition of compassion across all cultures.
 Love is as necessary to our healthy existence as food and water and is a universal need that connects all of humanity.